23 February - 29 March 2022

 You must hold a Swedish doctoral degree or an equivalent foreign degree, awarded more than 2 years and no more than 7 years before the deadline for this call.

-To apply for a starting grant, your doctoral degree must have been awarded more than 2 years ago and no more than 7 years ago at the deadline for the call, that is to say awarded no later than 13 April 2019 and no earlier than 13 April 2014.
-We base the career age on the date you fulfilled all the requirements for a doctoral degree, such as mandatory courses, oral defence and an approved doctoral thesis.
+To apply for a starting grant, your doctoral degree must have been awarded more than 2 years ago and no more than 7 years ago at the deadline for the call, that is to say awarded no later than 29 March 2020 and no earlier than 29 March 2015.
 For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
 You will not be able to complete your application if your doctoral degree was awarded less than 2 years ago or more than 7 years ago.
-An exception applies if there are longer periods of ‘deductible time’ after your doctoral degree award that have affected your ability to gain merit as a researcher.
+An exception applies if you have not been in paid employment for a long period(s) after being awarded your doctoral degree, and and this has affected your ability to gain merit as a researcher (‘deductible time’).

 If you wish to claim deductible time, you must specify the recognised grounds and time involved in your application (please see instructions under “Descriptive information” below).

 We conduct sample checks.
 This means that we might request a certificate in evidence of your grounds for deductible time.

 General information about overlaps between applications and grants